aegershman/yugabyte-boshrelease/README.md

 ## server-to-server tls

 TLS is currently under development.
-For the time being it's opt-in using an operator file.
+For the time being it's on by default, and `allow_insecure_connections: false` between nodes by default.
+You can opt-out using an operator file.

 We use BOSH's credhub integration to generate individual certificates for both `master` and `tserver` instance groups leveraging [wildcard BOSH DNS values for the certificate SANs, meaning the actual hostname DNS values are handled automatically](https://bosh.io/docs/dns/).
 Since they're both signed by the same CA (by default located in credhub under `/services/tls_ca`, which is the CA for service instances which nearly all other service offerings in Cloud Foundry leverage for TLS), and each have the same `common_name`, they should be compatible with one another.